AgentMC/Sao19/Translate/En/Part2.md

 Having answered, the knight chief passed on a sleeping baby to the arms of Ronye.
 She was surprised by the weight felt by her arm.
 As an integrity knights apprentice, Ronye could swing with one hand both Human World’s weapon or a large two-mel length sword from the Dark Territory, but the weight of a child seemed quite different from that of a weapon.

 One-year-old Berchie firmly hugged to her chest with both arms and let out some murmuring, but immediately returned to restful sleep again.
 She bowed to Fanatio and returned to the wall.
-Tsukigaki waiting there stretched its nose to smell Berchie and seemed to be interested.
+Tsukigake waiting there stretched its nose to smell Berchie and seemed to be interested.

 At the round table, Kirito, Asuna, Fanatio, Dusolbert, the head of clerics once used to be a monk and chiefs of various departments of the Cathedral sat around and started a meeting immediately.